0xDraco/ptb-builder/README.md

 The main code is currently contained in a single file, `/app/new/page.tsx`.
 This will be broken up and reorganized soon after the initial POC is achieved.

+### Contributions

+Contributions and ideas are highly welcome and appreciated 🙂